OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '
     ' + '*   **You Give It To Us** when you make a purchase or set up an account with us.

     ' + '*   **We Automatically Collect Information** when you use our networks, products and services.
-For example, we use network tools to collect your call records. we collect wireless device location from our network and from your device. and we also use cookies, web server logs and other technologies.
+For example, we use network tools to collect your call records. we collect wireless device location from our networks and from your device. and we also use cookies, web server logs and other technologies.

     ' + '*   **We Obtain Information from Outside Sources** like credit reports, marketing mailing lists, and commercially available geographic and demographic information along with other publicly available information, such as public posts to social networking sites.

     ' + '
 ' + '3.
-How Do You Use My Information?
+How Do You Use This Information?

     ' + '